-All Guaranteed Loans must be originated and serviced by eligible lenders.
-Under regulations, all eligible lenders must be subject to credit examination and supervision by either an agency of the United States or a state, must be in good standing with their licensing authorities and have met any licensing, loan making, loan servicing and other applicable requirements of the state in which the collateral for a Guaranteed Loan will be located.
-The lender on each Guaranteed Loan is required to retain the unguaranteed portion of the Guaranteed Loan (the "Unguaranteed Portion"), to service the entire underlying Guaranteed Loan, including the Guaranteed Portion and to remain mortgagee and/or secured party of record.
+All Guaranteed Loans must be originated and serviced by eligible Lenders.
+Under regulations, all eligible Lenders must be subject to credit examination and supervision by either an agency of the United States or a state, must be in good standing with their licensing authorities and have met any licensing, loan making, loan servicing and other applicable requirements of the state in which the collateral for a Guaranteed Loan will be located.
+The Lender on each Guaranteed Loan is required to retain the unguaranteed portion of the Guaranteed Loan (the "Unguaranteed Portion"), to service the entire underlying Guaranteed Loan, including the Guaranteed Portion and to remain mortgagee and/or secured party of record.
 The Guaranteed Portion and the Unguaranteed Portion of the underlying Guaranteed Loan are to be secured by the same security with equal lien priority.
 The Guaranteed Portion cannot be paid later than or in any way be subordinated to the related Unguaranteed Portion.

-Farmer Mac's guarantee of certificates evidencing interests in a trust fund containing Guaranteed Portions will cover the timely payment of interest on and principal of such certificates, regardless of whether payment has been made under the Secretary's Guarantee.
+The Farmer Mac Guarantee of Certificates evidencing interests in a Trust Fund containing Guaranteed Portions will cover the timely payment of interest on and principal of such Certificates (regardless of whether payment has been made under the Secretary's Guarantee).